amzy55/ProgrammingPrinciplesBook/Content/chapter5/questions5.md

  11. ### How do you know if a result is plausible?
 What techniques do you have to answer such questions?
  Use approximate reasoning, known test values, or comparison to other sources.

- 12. ### Compare and contrast having the caller of a function handle a run-time error vs. the called function’s handling the run-time error.
+ 12. ### Compare and contrast having the caller of a function handle a run-time error vs. the called functionï¿½s handling the run-time error.
- - Caller handling: more flexible, lets caller decide response.
+- Caller handling: more flexible, lets the caller decide how to respond, but can make error checking unnecessarily verbose, as well as potentially not making it clear that the function can return wrong results.
-- Called function handling: immediate, can simplify code but less flexible.
+- Called function handling: immediate, can simplify code and the caller has a guarantee that the results they're getting are adequate, but it's less flexible, because a caller may want to have different behaviors depending on the error.

+Bottom line is that it depends, but the good practice is to handle the errors inside the function, unless there is a specific reason not to.

- 13. ### Why is using exceptions a better idea than returning an “error value”?
+ 13. ### Why is using exceptions a better idea than returning an ï¿½error valueï¿½?
  Because error values can be ignored or misused.
 Exceptions separate error handling from normal code and enforce handling.

  14. ### How do you test if an input operation succeeded?